 About the Author

-Mike Schall is the Associate Club Director at Triangle Volleyball Club, a JVA member club in Raleigh, North Carolina.
+Mike Schall is the former Associate Club Director at Triangle Volleyball Club, a JVA member club in Raleigh, North Carolina.
 Mike is also a Court and Classroom Blogger, inspiring teachers, coaches and parents in building up young people.
+He is currently the Assistant Coach for Univ. of North Carolina Women’s Volleyball.

 “I derive great joy from helping kids and coaches discover the unique gifts inside of them to better serve others.
-My most special gifts are my beautiful wife of 18 years, Sarah, and my four children (Belle-14, Sam-12, Andrew-9, and Mia-6).
-I am the Associate Director of Triangle Volleyball Club in Raleigh, NC where I help lead a staff of more than 80 coaches, 300 athletes, and 600 parents.
+My most special gifts are my beautiful wife of 18 years, Sarah, and my four children (Belle, Sam, Andrew, and Mia).
 I am fortunate to have traveled the world to coach and teach, to give and receive, to lead and serve.
 While my experience in coaching ranges from introducing 10 year olds to the game of volleyball to serving as the Assistant Coach for the national champion Penn State Women’s Volleyball Team, my greatest prizes on my coaching journey are the people – all of them – that I now count as friends.
 My goal is to create a learning environment in the gym and on this site where questions are welcome, mistakes are encouraged, and curious lifetime learners are created.”